the-pudding/starter/README.md

 #### Deploy
 Run `gulp prod`

-Generates a single html file and assets in the **dist/prod** folder.
+Thus generates a single html file with inlined css, a single js file, and a folder with assets in the **dist/prod** folder.

+To deploy new dev version on github run `make github`

+To deploy live to s3, you must install [awscli](https://aws.amazon.com/cli/) and [configure](http://docs.aws.amazon.com/cli/latest/reference/configure/index.html) your settings.
+Then run the following, replacing  `year/month/name` with our own (eg. `2017/01/nba`):

+`aws s3 sync dist/prod s3://pudding.cool/year/month/name --delete`

 #### Fonts
 Our serif font is [Mercury](https://typography.com/fonts/mercury-text/styles/screensmart/) and our sans-serif is [Whitney](https://typography.com/fonts/whitney/styles/screensmart/).
 We have two weights, *400* and *700*, and normal and italic.